sunpochin/advanced-Lane-Lines-carnd/readme.md

 I start by preparing "object points", which will be the (x, y, z) coordinates of the chessboard corners in the world.
 Here I am assuming the chessboard is fixed on the (x, y) plane at z=0, such that the object points are the same for each calibration image.
 Thus, `objp` is just a replicated array of coordinates, and `objpoints` will be appended with a copy of it every time I successfully detect all chessboard corners in a test image.  `imgpoints` will be appended with the (x, y) pixel position of each of the corners in the image plane with each successful chessboard detection.

 I then used the output `objpoints` and `imgpoints` to compute the camera calibration and distortion coefficients using the `cv2.calibrateCamera()` function.
-I applied this distortion correction to the test image `test5.jpg` using the `cv2.undistort()` function and obtained this result:
+I applied this distortion correction to the test image `calibration5.jpg` using the `cv2.undistort()` function and obtained this result:

 ![alt text][image11]
 ![alt text][image12]

+We can the effect of undistortion is very obvious.

+### Pipeline (single images)

+#### 1. Provide an example of a distortion-corrected image.

+To demonstrate this step, I apply the distortion correction to one of the test images `test5.jpg`:

+![alt text][image13]
+![alt text][image14]

-We can the effect of undistortion is very hard to see, these two pictures need to be viewer in a image viewer or consecutive web browerser tabs to see the difference.
+We can the effect of undistortion is much harder to see than on the chessboard, these two pictures need to be viewer in a image viewer or consecutive web browser tabs to see the difference of lanes.

 ####
 #### TODO separator
 ####

-### Pipeline (single images)

-#### 1. Provide an example of a distortion-corrected image.

-To demonstrate this step, I will describe how I apply the distortion correction to one of the test images like this one:
-![alt text][image2]

 #### 2. Describe how (and identify where in your code) you used color transforms, gradients or other methods to create a thresholded binary image.
 Provide an example of a binary image result.